Mette-Marit, Crown Princess of Norway: UNAIDS

 Crown Princess Mette-Marit became a UNAIDS International Goodwill Ambassador in 2006.
 Her focus as goodwill ambassador is on the empowerment of youth in the AIDS response.
 The Crown Princess participated in several international AIDS conferences and visited several countries to raise awareness of the work and mission of UNAIDS.
-She assisting UNAIDS in its activities around youth program and leadership.
 In later years, her work with UNAIDS expanded to highlighting the role of young women and adolescent girls in the AIDS response.

-During 2014 United Nations General Assembly, she emphasized how stigma and discrimination are undermining advances in the AIDS response.
-The Crown Princess highlighted the opportunities offered by social media to empower young people in new areas of advocacy at the youth summit during her visit to Mali.
-During a visit to Tanzania in April 2016, Crown Princess Mette-Marit said "It is moving to meet mothers who are in good health and caring for children born free from HIV thanks to antiretroviral medicines."
-She also remarked that it's rewarding to see young skilled people in leadership roles of AIDS response and guiding the country towards an AIDS-free generation.
-She also opened the Youth Pavilion at XVIII International AIDS Conference.
+At the 2014 United Nations General Assembly, Mette-Marit emphasized how stigma and discrimination are undermining advances in the AIDS response.
+During a visit to Mali, the Crown Princess highlighted the opportunities offered by social media to empower young people in new areas of advocacy.
+While visiting Tanzania in April 2016, Mette-Marit remarked that it was rewarding to see young skilled people in leadership roles of AIDS response and guiding the country towards an AIDS-free generation.
+She opened the Youth Pavilion at the XVIII International AIDS Conference.